 The Child Exploitation and Online Protection Centre (CEOP)

 CEOP works with child protection partners across the UK and overseas to identify the main threats to children and coordinates activity against these threats to bring offenders to account, protecting children from harm online and offline

 Lots of information, advice and resources which can be used to help children stay safe online

 Further Sources of Support and Information

-Many families plan holidays or heritage trips abroad and take their son/daughters with them in school holidays.
+Many families plan holidays or heritage trips abroad and take their son/daughters with them in college holidays.
 Please take a look at this advice for parents/carers when travelling abroad.